Wharton High School

 Analyze

-Data will be released to participants.
+Data will be released to participants in early February.
 Along the way, we will share videos and other educational resources to help you with this part of the competition.

 Questions?